When I ran online fundraising for a non-profit, I always resolved to start planning my fundraising strategy for the next year in October.

 Lastly, decide how you will measure if your online fundraising strategy is a success.
 Tracking a few key numbers throughout the year will help you work out if your strategy is working or if you need to do things differently.
 You can find most of these numbers by analysing the data available to you through GivenGain.
 To start with, you’ll want to track the number of donations, donations to fundraising pages, the number of active fundraisers, and donation revenue.

 Now that you’ve got your strategy in place, take a deep breath and begin doing a few activities to make the most of the first online fundraising opportunity you’ve selected.
 Having a strategy will help keep you focused during the coming year and on track to achieving your goals.

 If you’ve got a cause you care about, I’m here to help you grow and fund it.
-My name is Wendy van Eyck and I am obsessed with teaching non-profit fundraisers and marketers with few resources, little time and high targets how to generate the funding they need to bring change to a community they care about.
-Find free resources and ideas at http://www.solofundraiser.com/.
+My name is Wendy van Eyck and I am obsessed with teaching non-profit fundraisers and marketers with few resources, little time and high targets how to generate the funding they need to bring change to a community they care about .
+Connect with me at https://www.linkedin.com/in/wendyvaneyck/ .

 Wendy van Eyck

 Non-Profit Communications Expert

 2 thoughts on “Building an online fundraising strategy for 2019 in four hours”